etingof/pyasn1/doc/source/contents.rst

 types as Python objects in accordance with X.208 standard.
 Later, post-1995, revision (X.680) introduced some changes to the schema language which may not be fully supported by pyasn1.
-Aside from data types a collection of data serialization codecs comes with pyasn1 package.
+Aside from data types a collection of data transformation codecs comes with pyasn1 package.

 As for ASN.1 schema language, pyasn1 package does not ship any compiler for it.
 However, there's a tool called